softindex/datakernel/examples/promise/README.md

 2. [Async File Example](https://github.com/softindex/datakernel/blob/master/examples/promise/src/main/java/io/datakernel/examples/AsyncFileExample.java) -
 an example of asynchronous work with a text file using Promise.

-To run the examples, you should execute these lines in the console in appropriate folder:
+To run the examples in console, you should execute these lines in appropriate folder:
 ```
 $ git clone https://github.com/softindex/datakernel.git
 $ cd datakernel